yokoyamatoyou/Saasknowledge/knowledgeplus_design-main/README.md

 ```
 The `requirements-extra.txt` file holds large libraries such as **torch** and **transformers**.
 Installing them separately after the light requirements helps avoid network timeouts and keeps the initial setup lightweight.
-PyMuPDF and pytesseract are also included for PDF OCR support—install them if you need to process scanned PDFs.
+PyMuPDF is installed with the light requirements so PDF processing works out of the box.
+Install pytesseract as well if you need OCR for scanned PDFs.

 If `rank-bm25` fails to install during the above step, upgrade `pip` and install it manually: